 Having an attorney by your side can have a major impact on whether the Hearings Official suspends your license.
-An attorney can help you understand what to expect from a hearing, as well as make sure you are taking responsibility for the correct mistakes.
+An aggressive criminal defense attorney can help you understand what to expect from a hearing, as well as make sure you are taking responsibility for the correct mistakes.

 WeedenLaw Has You Covered!

 These types of legal documents can be intimidating, and overwhelming.
 We’re here to provide you with the knowledge and assistance you need.

 If you have received a notice of hearing after a wildlife suspension, call WeedenLaw at 720.307.4330.
 You can also leave us a message on our website.